Learn about free on-demand learning

 The best care starts with the best information

 Cyclosporine (Neoral, Sandimmune, Gengraf) is a potent immunosuppressant drug used in treatment for rheumatoid arthritis, lupus, and other autoimmune diseases.
-Cyclosporine is considered a disease modifying anti-rheumatic drug (DMARD), because it not only decreases the pain and swelling of arthritis, but it may also prevent joint damage and reduce the risk of long term disability.
-It helps with pain and swelling and also slows the progression of arthritis over time.
+Cyclosporine is considered a disease modifying anti-rheumatic drug (DMARD) because it not only decreases the pain and swelling of arthritis, but it may also prevent joint damage and reduce the risk of long term disability.
+Cyclosporine is also known to slow the progression of arthritis over time.

-The initial dose for cyclosporine is 2.5 milligrams per kilogram (mg/kg) of body weight per day, which is then increased depending on how effective the treatment is and how well the patient tolerates it.
-Cyclosporine comes in 25 mg and 100 mg capsules, to be taken twice a day.
-The daily dose usually works out to 75 mg or 100 mg taken twice daily.
-Your physician may increase the dose to 4.5 mg/kg a day or higher in some situations.
+Cyclosporine is taken by mouth twice a day.
+The starting dose is 2.5mg/kg of body weight per day, which may be increased over time.
+Cyclosporine comes in 25mg and 100mg capsules, to be taken twice a day.
+The daily dose usually works out to 75mg or 100mg taken twice daily.
+Your physician may increase the dose to 4.5mg/kg a day or higher in some situations.
 The capsules should not be crushed or chewed.
 Because cyclosporine can affect the immune system, it should be handled by caregivers with gloves.
 Cyclosporine can take several months to work and needs frequent blood test monitoring.

-Other commonly experienced side effects include headaches, nausea, vomiting, abdominal pain or dyspepsia (indigestion) and swelling of the hands or feet.
-In addition, approximately 10 percent of patients taking cyclosporine may develop tremors, increased hair growth, muscle cramps, or numbness and tingling of the hands or feet (known as neuropathy).
-Some patients taking cyclosporine develop swelling of the gums.
-Brushing and flossing regularly may help to prevent this.
+Other possible side effects include headaches, nausea, vomiting, abdominal pain or indigestion, swelling of the hands or feet, tremors, increased hair growth, gum swelling, muscle cramps, or numbness and tingling of the hands or feet.

-Updated March 2015 by Michael Cannon, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2017 by Suleman Bhana, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.